danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 ## Registering the API with Auth0

 When the Account API receives a request with the bearer token, it will have to verify the token with Auth0.
-In order to that, we first have to register our API with them:
+In order to do that, we first have to register our API with them:

 1. Create an Auth0 account and setup your tenant.
 2. In the Auth0 dashboard, navigate to "APIs" and click on "Create API".